No. 13 Memphis vs. No. 19 Tennessee: Time, TV channel, prediction, preview | NCAA.com

 There's a healthy rivalry brewing in the state of Tennessee between the Volunteers and Tigers' men's basketball programs after Tennessee won on Memphis' home floor last season and the two sides exchanged pleasantries near the end of the game.
-Saturday brings Memphis-Tennessee Part II and this time, Memphis is the higher-ranked team.
+Today Memphis and Tennessee embark on part II of this series, and this time, Memphis is the higher-ranked team.

 Time